 These incidents often happen, regardless of industry or the size of the company.
 To recover from a fumble, companies in trouble can follow three fundamental steps to recover from a public relations nightmare, regardless of the incident’s scale.

 - Own It – mistakes happen.
 Regardless of whether the incident is the direct fault of an employee or not, owning the event is crucial.
-The public associates the locations and employees of the company as being one in the same, and anything that occurs between those key things falls under the responsibility of the business.
+The public associates the locations and employees of the company as being one and the same, and anything that occurs between those key things falls under the responsibility of the business.

 - Apologize – saying “sorry” helps.
 Apologies further demonstrate the sense of ownership and remorse that is important for building and repairing trust with your clientele after a crisis incident.